College of Education

 Description of Programs

-There are four Departments in the College: Clinical and Professional Studies; Educational Technology and Foundations; Leadership and Applied Instruction; and Learning and Teaching.
-The College offers the Bachelor of Science in Education degree to students in Early Childhood Education, Physical Education, Special Education, and Speech-Language Pathology.
-In collaboration with the College of Arts and Humanities, the College of Science and Mathematics, and the College of Social Sciences, the Bachelor of Fine Arts, Bachelor of Music, and Bachelor of Arts degrees are offered in Art, Music, French, and Spanish, as well as Bachelor’s degrees with an education option in Biology, Chemistry, Earth/Space Science, Economics, English, History, Mathematics, and Physics.
+There are four areas in the College: Department of Clinical and Professional Studies, Department of Educational Technology and Foundations, Department of Leadership and Instruction and Department of Learning and Teaching.
+The College offers the Bachelor of Science in Education degree to students in Early Childhood, Physical Education, Special Education, and Speech-Language Pathology.
+In collaboration with the College of Arts and Humanities, the College of Sciences and Mathematics, and the College of Social Sciences, the Bachelor of Fine Arts, Bachelor of Music, and Bachelor of Arts degrees are offered in Art, Music, French, and Spanish, as well as Bachelor's degrees with an education option in Biology, Chemistry, Earth/Space Science, Economics, English, History, Mathematics, and Physics.
 Additionally, the College offers Master of Education and Specialist Education degrees, as well as a Doctor of Education in School Improvement degree and a Doctor of Education in Professional Counseling and Supervision degree.

-The College of Education is accredited by the National Council for Accreditation of Teacher Education, and all programs are approved by the Georgia Professional Standards Commission.
+All teacher and other certification programs are accredited by the National Council for Accreditation of Teacher Education and the Georgia Professional Standards Commission.
 All degree programs include a strong liberal arts core, professional education course work with appropriate specializations, and practical field experiences.
 Students are provided strategies and multiple opportunities to observe, practice, and evaluate instructional theories, including various instructional technologies, in the schools.

 Students take most of their classes in the Education Center and in the Coliseum, both of which feature state-of-the-art instructional technology.
 Located in the Education Annex is the University of West Georgia Pre-Kindergarten, which serves as a laboratory for Early Childhood education students.
 The College of Education is proud of its rich heritage of exemplary teaching, scholarship, and service.